-A black stone of unknown origin has been used in the construction of several structures throughout the Known World.
-It is often described as oily or greasy, in contrast to similar but drier constructions of Valyrian dragonstone.
+A black stone of unknown origin has been used in the construction of several structures throughout the known world.
+Some of it is described as oily or greasy, in contrast to the similar but "drier" constructions of Valyrian dragonstone.

 Isle of Toads